thirdbyte/androcker/README.md

 Androcker is a silly little script that makes use of [Docker](https://www.docker.com/) and sets up a hand full of useful tools and frameworks that are pretty popular for their use in testing Android applications.

-## Technical Details

-Androcker pulls a Docker image that uses [Kali Linux](https://www.kali.org/) base image,`kalilinux/kali` and installs `kali-linux-large` metapackage over it.
-It uses the `kali.download/kali` mirror and `kali-last-snapshot` branch.
-It also allows you to run GUI applications like `jadx-gui` from within the container by using `--privileged` container capabilities and adding a universal access control to `xhost` on your host Linux distribution.
-This script creates a `.desktop` file (the Application Launcher) for you that initiates the `docker run` command to run the container.
-So, the only thing you need to do is, execute `androcker`.
-You'll have access to a hand full of useful tools and frameworks that are pretty popular for their use in testing Android applications.
-Also, contrary to virtual machines, that are either networked behind a virtual NAT or bridged along with the host operating system, Androcker utilizes the host network stack as it is (using `--net=host`) which means that the Androcker container will have direct access to all the network interfaces as your host Linux distribution and will also share the same IP address.

 ## Prerequisites
 + Docker (User must be in the `docker` group)
 + Internet connection